I’m a human, just like you.

 My approach in session is primarily Mindfulness based Cognitive Behavioral Therapy (CBT).

 Meaning, we will work on being aware of your thoughts, and feelings and find ways to change unhelpful thinking patterns to improve your anxiety.
 If I see it may help, I will also utilize interventions from Dialectical Behavioral Therapy (DBT) that can help with emotion regulation.
-If it appears there is a lot of past experiences that are affecting you in the present day, I will at times take a Psychodynamic approach to help you better understand and work through the past to better help you in the present.
+If it appears there are a lot of past experiences that are affecting you in the present day, I will at times take a Psychodynamic approach to help you better understand and work through the past to better help you in the present.
 Most of all, I will work collaboratively with you to create an approach that is best fit for you, at your pace, and at your comfort level.
 I never push my clients in therapy to talk about things they’re not ready to.